GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Nilpotent Representations of the Equioriented Cycle

 \begin{ex} With basis as above, the coefficient quiver of $U(i;\ell)$ has the form:

 \end{ex} Let $M$ be a nilpotent representation of $\Delta_n$.
-By the above discussion, Remark~\ref{rem:ConnCompsCoeffQuiver} and Theorem~\ref{trm:NilpoIndcpDeltan}, we deduce that the connected components of the coefficient quiver are segments, parametrised by a terminal vertex $i$ and a length parameter $\ell$.
-Now we want to rearrange these segments in such a way that they do not cross.
-This will allow us to define an attractive grading on the coefficient quiver (see Proposition~\ref{prop:attractiveGradingDeltan}), which will be needed to compute a cellular decomposition of $\mr{Gr}_\mb{e}(M)$ as in \cite[Theorem~3.13]{Pue2020}.
-This new arrangement corresponds to a base change for the representation $M$ and hence does not affect the geometry of the quiver Grassmannian (see Remark~\ref{rem:QuiverGrIndptBasis}).
+By the above discussion, Remark~\ref{rem:ConnCompsCoeffQuiver} and Theorem~\ref{trm:NilpoIndcpDeltan}, we deduce that there exists a basis $B$ such that the connected components of the coefficient quiver are segments, parametrised by a terminal vertex $i$ and a length parameter $\ell$.
+Now we want to rearrange these segments in a particular way, which allows us to prove the existence of attractive gradings on the coefficient quiver (see Proposition~\ref{prop:attractiveGradingDeltan}).
+We use these gradings to compute a cellular decomposition of $\mr{Gr}_\mb{e}(M)$ as in \cite[Theorem~4.13]{Pue2020}.
+This new arrangement corresponds to a base change for the representation $M$ and hence does not affect the geometry of the quiver Grassmannian (see Remark~\ref{rem:QuiverGrIndptBasis}). \begin{defi} A nilpotent $\Delta_n$-representation $M$ is \f{alignable} if there exists a basis $B$, such that for $Q(M,B)$ the following holds over each $i \in \Z_n$: \begin{itemize} \item[(QM0)] $B$ is the union of standard basis of the indecomposable direct summands of $M$. \item[(QM1)] end points of segments have larger indices than every point with outgoing arrows: if $M_i v^{(i)}_j = 0$ and $M_i v^{(i)}_k \neq 0$, then $ j > k$. \item[(QM2)] outgoing arrows are order preserving:\\ if $M_i v^{(i)}_j = v^{(i+1)}_{j'}$ and $M_i v^{(i)}_k = v^{(i+1)}_{k'}$ with $j>k$, then $ j' > k'$. \end{itemize} \end{defi} \begin{prop} Every nilpotent $\Delta_n$-representation $M$ is alignable. \end{prop} \begin{proof} All nilpotent $\Delta_n$-representations decompose as in \eqref{eqn:decompNilpo}.
+For $i\in\Z/n\Z$, set

-Let $M$ be a nilpotent representation, and assume it decomposes as in \eqref{eqn:decompNilpo}.
-For $i\in\Z/n\Z$, set $d_i := \sum_{\ell=1}^N d_{i,\ell}$ and $q_i := \dim_{\Kbb} M_i - d_i$, so that in the coefficient quiver of $M$ there will be $d_i$ segments ending in vertices corresponding to basis elements in $B^{(i)}$.
-We want to rearrange these segments in such a way that \begin{itemize} \item[(QM1)] their ending points are $v^{(i)}_{q_i+1}, v^{(i)}_{q_i+2},\ldots, v^{(i)}_{q_i+d_i}$, \item[(QM2)] if $\ell_1<\ell_2$, and $v^{(i)}_{k}$, resp. $v^{(i)}_{h}$, is the ending point of a $U(i;\ell_1)$ segment, resp. $U(i;\ell_2)$ segment, then $k>h$. \end{itemize} We hence construct the coefficient quiver inductively, by truncating and then extending step by step the various segments keeping in mind the above requirements: assume $M$ decomposes as in \eqref{eqn:decompNilpo}, then step 1 consists in drawing the coefficient quiver of
+so that in the coefficient quiver of $M$ there will be $d_i$ segments ending in vertices corresponding to basis elements in $B^{(i)}$.
+We construct the coefficient quiver inductively, by truncating and then extending the various segments step-by-step.